Patfer-Coding-Company/MexBot/README.md

 **We reserve the right to publicly distance ourselves from any misuse or misleading use of our name, codebase, or brand.**

-We encourage open-source innovation but urge our community to be discerning and cautious.
-Please ensure you understand the risks before using any software or service built upon our codebase by independent developers.
+We encourage innovation but urge our community to be discerning and cautious.
+Please ensure you understand the risks before using any software or service built upon our proprietary codebase by independent developers.